Luke Maile Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.90 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals' 4.88 team ERA ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to allow the most home runs in baseball (157 total, 1.4 per game).
+- Nationals pitchers combine to allow 158 total home runs at a rate of 1.4 per game (most in baseball).

-- Adon starts for the first time this season for the Nationals.
+- Irvin makes the start for the Nationals, his 17th of the season.
+He is 3-5 with a 4.97 ERA and 62 strikeouts in 79 2/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 24-year-old right-hander.
+- In his most recent outing on Monday against the Milwaukee Brewers, the righty threw 5 1/3 innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.